 This Is The Most Dangerous Cocktail In The Bahamas

-survived enjoyed more than my fair share of particularly potent cocktails on my recent travels to and through The Bahamas.
-Before checking into Deep Water Cay last week, I’d probably have to say that Ivan’s “Special” Rum Punch at Bu’s Bar, Cat Cay caused me the most damage, with the original Goombay Smash, only available at Miss Emily’s Blue Bee Bar, coming in a close second.
+survived enjoyed more than my fair share of particularly potent cocktails on my travels to and through The Bahamas.
+Before checking into Deep Water Cay last week, I’d probably have to say that Ivan’s “Special” Rum Punch at Bu’s Bar on Cat Cay caused me the most damage, with the original Goombay Smash, only available at Miss Emily’s Blue Bee Bar, coming in a close second.

 The tempestuous tipple pictured above, though, tops them both.
 It’s called the Deep Water Iced Tea, and believe me, you won’t want to get in too deep with this one.